 You are responsible for making sure that conditions are safe for you to drive.
 If the sun is a factor that is preventing you from driving safely, then it is up to you to pull off the road until you can proceed safely.
 If you do get into a car accident due to the sun’s glare, you will be responsible for any damages, so make sure that you proceed with caution.
 However, if another driver has not taken due care and has crashed into you because of the inability to see you should contact a Vancouver personal injury lawyer to help determine if you have an ICBC car accident injury claim.

 Warnett Hallen LLP, rated by Georgia Straight readers in the top 3 “best lawyer to call when an accident strikes” is here to help.
-If you are injured in a car accident due to the sun’s glare, don’t hesitate to contact Vancouver personal injury lawyers at Warnett Hallen.
+If you are injured in a car accident due to the sun’s glare, don’t hesitate to contact Vancouver car accident lawyers at Warnett Hallen LLP.
 We can assess your situation, guide you with your ICBC claim, and help you settle for more.

 Vancouver personal injury lawyers available 24/7 at 604-737-3300.